Mawdesley Hall: Entrance steps

 Leading up from the road to the garden of the hall is a flight of eight sandstone steps that are dated 1653.
 They are protected on the outside by a sloping parapet with roll-moulded coping.
 The steps incorporate an enclosed viewing platform on an open-topped turret with loopholes on its sides.
 They were designed as a Grade II listed building on 22 October 1952.
 Grade II is the lowest of the grades of listing, and is applied to buildings that are "nationally important and of special interest".

 Former cattle house

 To the northwest of the hall is a former cattle house, which was later used as a store.
 It dates from the 16th or early 17th century, and is timber-framed on a high sandstone plinth, with a roof of stone-coloured tiles.
 It has four bays, with an outshut at the rear of the third bay.
 The panels are plastered and painted white.
 On each side there are four doorways.
-The cattle house wa also designated as a Grade II listed building on 22 October 1952.
+The cattle house was also designated as a Grade II listed building on 22 October 1952.